-^{}It is estimated that there are 1,380,000 inhabitants in the areas of the LAGs which are eligible to ERDF support.
-The calculation for the cohesion region Vzhodna Slovenija and the cohesion region Zahodna Slovenija is prepared with respect to the overall ratio of number of inhabitants in both cohesion regions (cohesion region Vzhodna Slovenija 52% and cohesion region Zahodna Slovenija 48%).
-The exact target values of the population living in areas with local development strategies will be determined after the number of LAGs is known and their distribution between the cohesion regions is determined - it can be expected that individual LAGs will be located in the area of both cohesion regions.
+\\It is estimated that there are 1,380,000 inhabitants in the areas of the LAGs which are eligible for ERDF support.
+The calculation for the cohesion region of Vzhodna Slovenija and the cohesion region of Zahodna Slovenija is made with respect to the overall ratio of number of inhabitants in both cohesion regions (cohesion region of Vzhodna Slovenija 52% and cohesion region of Zahodna Slovenija 48%).
+The exact target values of the population living in areas with local development strategies will be determined after the number of LAGs is known and their distribution between the cohesion regions is determined - it can be expected that individual LAGs will be located in the area of the two cohesion regions.